 Redundancy payments fall into two categories: statutory payments and non-statutory payments.

 Statutory redundancy is the amount which must be paid by the employer to the employee under employment law and will be a fixed amount for each year of service.
 Statutory redundancy pay is usually exempt from tax (see the Statutory redundancy pay guidance note).

 An employee may also be entitled to a redundancy payment in accordance with the express terms of his contract of employment or he may be able to claim an implied contractual right where the payment of a specific amount on redundancy by an employer has become contractual through custom and practice.
 An employer may also offer a non-statutory redundancy payment where no scheme is in place.

 Where an employer’s redundancy policy is stated to be discretionary, the contractual position will need to be carefully checked.
-It is not uncommon for employers to require employees to enter into settlement agreements (whereby, an employee waives specific claims against an employer) in return for a non-statutory redundancy payment.
+It is not uncommon for employers to require employees to enter into settlement agreements (where

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 If an individual sells a chargeable asset and makes an allowable loss, how can this be relieved?First of all, since the simplification of capital gains tax from 6 April 2008, the proforma to calculate a loss is the same as the proforma to calculate a gain.
 See the Basic calculation principles of

 The majority of state benefits (also called social security benefits) are managed by the Department of Work and Pensions (DWP) via the Jobcentre Plus.Some benefits are dependent on a national insurance contribution record (and different classes of national insurance provide different benefit